xtreme-d/relion-tutorial-simplified/4 RELION Tutorial.md

 ![images/relion_tutorial_workflow.png](images/relion_tutorial_workflow.png)

 * Solid arrows show explicit data interconnectivity between steps.
-For example, the output data of the arrow's source step is the input data of the arrow's target step.
+For example, the output data of the `CtfFind/ctffind` is the input data of the `Extract/LoG_based`.
-* Bold solid arrows represents a transition between step chapters.
+* Bold solid and dashed arrows represents a transition between step chapters.
 * Dashed arrows show implicit data interconnectivity between steps.
-For example, parameters calculated during the arrow's source step become input values for the arrow's target step.
+For example, parameters calculated during the `AutoPick/optimize_params` step become input values for the `AutoPick/template_based` step.
 * The first and the last steps marked with the purple color.